SkywalkerRyan/practice/Striver/readme.md

 ## S 6.3 Medium LL

-    S 6.3.3 Reverse a LL [Recursive], Come back after recursion S 6.3.7 Check if LL is palindrome or not, Try by reversing the list S 6.3.8 Segrregate odd and even nodes in LL, how?!
+    6.3.3 Reverse a LL [Recursive], Come back after recursion 6.3.7 Check if LL is palindrome or not, Try by reversing the list 6.3.8 Segrregate odd and even nodes in LL, how?!
-    S 6.3.9 Remove Nth Node From End of List, how?!
+    6.3.9 Remove Nth Node From End of List, how?!
-    S 6.3.11 Sort List, return after sorting basic
-    S 6.3.12 Sort a LL of 0's 1's and 2's by changing links, return after sorting basic
+    6.3.11 Sort List, return after sorting basic 6.3.12 Sort a LL of 0's 1's and 2's by changing links, return after sorting basic

 ## S 6.4 Medium DLL